 Using your smartphone to access the Internet, and send emails, visit sites or log into social media accounts is a common thing these days, but what about privacy?
 Can someone trace your cell phone IP address?
 And if yes, what can you do to protect yourself and hide your real IP?
 Or at least is there any way to prevent that data from letting others identify the person behind or maybe locating where he or she lives?

 Technically speaking, when you access the Internet using your cell phone, you get an assigned IP address that can be unique or randomly changed by the service provider depending on the nature of the user’s connection.
 So, when you use a static IP address like many other cases at home, you left a trace about the IP in your emails or whatever you do online, in this case, yes, your cell phone IP can be traced and even, located exactly or approximately on the map if someone has advanced technologies and network algorithms.

-Now, if you think that you send a message on Facebook, for example, using your home connection, then, you shared your real IP address that can be located and traced.
+Now, if you think that you send a message on Facebook, for example, using your home connection, then you share your real IP address that can be located and traced.
 That’s valid only, of course, if the ISP is assigning unique IP to your home network and router.

 In addition, when using the ISP mobile connection, you get an IP address that changes every time you connect and reconnect.
-Consequently, it’s not possible to have the same IP address every time you use the Internet, it’s unlike home internet connection use where you have a static IP for everything as devices.
+Consequently, it’s not possible to have the same IP address every time you use the Internet, unlike home internet connection, when you have a static IP for everything as devices.

 How to protect your cell phone IP?

 The best IP protection solution that I recommend is using a premium VPN service, and from what I tested NordVPN is the best one with global locations including the US, sophisticated server protection, and accreted internet connection which will same time bandwidth by compressing the data and encrypts everything the user ned and receive to his phone or laptop